brown-bnc/bids2nda/README.md

 `<participant_id> - <GUID>`

+## EXPID_MAPPING file format
+This is a text file with one line per task present in the dataset in the format:

+`<BIDS task name> - <NDA experiment ID number>`
+The BIDS task name should match the value associated with the "task-" key in the .nii filename The NDA experiment ID number(s) are received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).

 ## Example outputs
 See [/examples](/examples)

-## Notes:
-Column `'experiment_id'` must be manually filled in for now.
-This is based on experiment IDs received from NDA after setting the study up through the NDA website [here](https://ndar.nih.gov/user/dashboard/collections.html).